-The famous ice-cream brand has children as its main target demographic, explaining the playful use of pink and blue in its logo.
-The pink could also hint at some of its ice-cream flavors, the number of which is incorporated into the lettermark itself.
+The famous ice cream brand has children as its main target demographic, explaining the playful use of pink and blue in its logo.
+The pink could also hint at some of its ice cream flavors, the number of which is incorporated into the letter mark itself.

 While different shades of pink evoke different feelings, there are some associations common to all of them.
 Whether used in logos, brand marks, product design, or branding in general, pink often conveys the following:

 Soft shades of pink give off a sense of calmness and innocence.
 Saturated pink, on the other hand, is energetic, confident, and bold.
-“Rose gold” pink, popularized by the iPhone 6S of this color is seen as modern and more gender-neutral, while “millennial pink” has become “the new black” in recent years.
+“Rose gold” pink, popularized by the iPhone 6S of this color is seen as modern and more gender-neutral, while “millennial pink” has become “the new black” in design.

-Depending on your brand identity and type of business, different shades of pink would be right for your logo.
+Depending on your brand identity and type of business, different shades of pink could be right for your logo.
 Thus, before making a choice, take some time to understand what exactly you want to communicate with your logo design.

 Then, find the most suitable shade and color combination to match your specific intention.
 And, of course, don’t forget to consider your target audience which we’re covering next.